Article in Print Printer-friendly PDF file

 Ignoring this mountain of opposition to investing in hedge funds, the SFERS Board turned a blind eye and approved investing $1 billion in hedge funds despite Pension Plan member objections.
 Its as if SFERS Board is not only smarter than Warren Buffett and George Soros, SFERS Board apparently believes it can simply ignore significant opposition raised by the Plans beneficiaries.

-Second: Key Questions by SFRES Board Go Unanswered
+Second: Key Questions by SFERS Board Go Unanswered

 Following public comment on February 11, Commissioner Stansbury introduced a motion to adopt the SFERS Staffs Alternative Policy including an initial allocation of 5% to hedge funds.
 Throughout eight months of debate on whether SFERS should invest in hedge funds, CIO Bill Coaker has maintained all along than an investment of under 15% would not be worth it.
 The Board handed him just 5% initially.
 You can expect that Coaker will eventually come back and ask for a greater allocation.